The Shipping Law Review: Denmark

 - for every tonne from 2,001 to 10,000 tonnes, by 5,000 SDRs; and

 - for every tonne above 10,001 tonnes, by 1,000 SDRs.

 These special limits for wreck removal claims do not apply to passenger vessels, which, according to the legislative preparatory works, is because passenger vessels are seldom involved in major casualties.

-All other claims are regulated in Section 175(4) of the MSA, and these can be limited to 1.51 million SDRs for vessels with a tonnage of 2,000 tonnes or less.30 For vessels with a greater tonnage, the limits are increased as follows:
+All other claims are regulated in Section 175(4) of the MSA, and these can be limited to 1.51 million SDRs for vessels with a tonnage of up to 2,000 tonnes.31 For vessels with a greater tonnage, the limits are increased as follows:

 - for every tonne from 2,001 to 30,000 tonnes, by 604 SDRs;

 - for every tonne from 30,001 to 70,000 tonnes, by 453 SDRs; and

 - for every tonne above 70,000 tonnes, by 302 SDRs.